 In 1574 Cardinal Filippo Boncompagni was appointed governor of Civita Castellana by his uncle Pope Gregory XIII.
 He built an aqueduct and a fountain in the main square of the town.
 Because the heraldic symbol of the Boncompagni was a dragon, the spouts had the shape of dragons.
 Similar fountains were built in Rome at Piazza Navona and at Piazza della Rotonda by Giacomo Della Porta and later on at Villa d'Este (Tivoli) and at Villa Mondragone (Frascati).

-Via Flaminia was an ancient road linking Rome to Umbria and the Adriatic Sea.
-In 1606, following the opening of Ponte Felice, its route was slightly changed to make it cross Civita Castellana, thus helping the development of the town.
+In 1606, following the opening of Ponte Felice, Via Flaminia was slightly changed to make it cross Civita Castellana, thus helping the development of the town.
 The palaces built between the XVIth and the XVIIIth century indicate the presence of several wealthy families.
 The economy of Civita Castellana relied in part on faience-type pottery manufacturing, as the rocks around the town were rich in kaolin.

 In 1740 a thorough renovation of the interior of the Cathedral was completed.
 It was promoted by Blessed Francesco Tenderini, Bishop of Civita Castellana, who wrote that the renovation was achieved through preces, pecunia, sudoribus (prayers, money and sweat) of all the inhabitants of the town.
 The new interior was designed by Gaetano Fabrizi.